jesslk/STAT-507X-Project-1-Vaccination-Data/README.md

 The purpose of the project is to clean and visualize vaccination data to explore the underlying dynamics, and investigate how to deal with the issues when the data are sparse, incomplete and inconsistent in reporting frequencies.

-US-level historical vaccination data from (https://covid.cdc.gov/covid-data-tracker/#vaccination-trends), state-level daily data from (https://covid.cdc.gov/covid-data-tracker/#vaccinations), state-level daily historical data from youyanggu’s GitHub, and state-level weekly vaccination data of Pfizer, Moderna,
+For the whole project, you can make use of the US-level historical vaccination data from (https://covid.cdc.gov/covid-data-tracker/#vaccination-trends), state-level daily data from (https://covid.cdc.gov/covid-data-tracker/#vaccinations), state-level daily historical data from youyanggu’s GitHub, and state-level weekly vaccination data of Pfizer, Moderna,